Skip to main content

 What is a Learning Outcome Statement (LOS) for the CFA Exam?

-An example of a CFA LOS for Corporate Issuers is “describe the principal-agent relationship and conflicts that may arise between stakeholder groups.”
+An example of a CFA LOS for Corporate Finance is “describe the principal-agent relationship and conflicts that may arise between stakeholder groups.”

-Why CFA Candidates Need To Learn Corporate Issuers
+Why CFA Candidates Need To Learn Corporate Finance

 As an analyst, it is important to be able to understand aspects such as financing choices from a business’s perspective, understanding the options available to them, and why they may make certain decisions.

-Corporate Issuers covers a wide range of day-to-day concepts for business such as:
+Corporate Finance covers a wide range of day-to-day concepts for business such as:

-How Much of the CFA Exam Tests Corporate Issuers?
+How Much of the CFA Exam Tests Corporate Finance?

-The Corporate Issuers topic represents 6%-9% of the Level I exam, which is approximately 10-16 questions.
-It is tested in the afternoon session, within the Portfolio Management and Analysis Functional Area, alongside Portfolio Management.
+The Corporate Finance topic represents 6%-9% of the Level I exam, which is approximately 10-16 questions.
+It is tested in the afternoon session, within the Portfolio Management and Analysis Functional Area, alongside Portfolio Construction.

-Is the CFA Level I Corporate Issuers Topic Hard?
+Is the CFA Level I Corporate Finance Topic Hard?

-The Corporate Issuers topic at Level I tends to be viewed by most candidates as one of the more approachable topics.
+The Corporate Finance topic at Level I tends to be viewed by most candidates as one of the more approachable topics.
 It covers a wide range of information, some terminology, and some computational.

 You will of course form your own opinion but anecdotally we find many candidates feel more comfortable in this area the first time working through the content than some others.